tock/tock-www/_pages/documentation/walkthrough.md

 When a process calls `subscribe`, a system call instruction is invoked which traps to the scheduler.
 The scheduler uses the driver number to figure out which driver the process wants to forward the subscribe request to.
-In this case, the Firestorm maps driver number `3` to the timer driver.
+In this case, Hail maps driver number `3` to the timer driver.
 The scheduler wraps the function pointer and user-data into an opaque `Callback` type and passes it to the timer driver's `subscribe` method.